pablodecm/paper-inferno/paper/paper.md

 model using the classification-based learned features, which  will in turn smooth and reduce the information available for inference.

-To exemplify the use of this family of classification-based summary statistics, a histogram of a deep neural network classifier output trained on simulated data and its variation computed for different values of $r$ and $\lambda$ are shown in [@Fig:train_clf].
+To demonstrate the use of this family of classification-based summary statistics, a histogram of a deep neural network classifier output trained on simulated data and its variation computed for different values of $r$ and $\lambda$ are shown in [@Fig:train_clf].
 The details of the training procedure